Aditya9056/smush-repo/readme.txt

     * Stats Calculation, Use custom query to retrieve data
     * Added check for invalid membership ( Pro Users )
     * Fixed warning and notices
+* Removed option to convert Transparent PNGs to JPEGs ( Pro Users )

 = 2.4.3 =